 What is SMART IRB?

-SMART IRB stands for Streamlined, Multisite Accelerated Resources for Trials, and is a free web-based IRB reliance management system developed by major universities with funding by the National Center for Advancing Translational Sciences (NCATS).
+SMART IRB stands for Streamlined, Multisite Accelerated Resources for Trials, and has a free web-based IRB reliance management system developed by major universities with funding by the National Center for Advancing Translational Sciences (NCATS).
 Harvard Catalyst, Dartmouth Synergy, and the University of Wisconsin’s Institute for Clinical and Translational Research all took part in developing this platform on a national scale.

 Setting Up SMART IRB